anonresearcher/Coercion-Provocation/README.md

-# Coercion-Provocation
+# Online Supplementary Appendix for "Coercion and Provocation"
-Supplementary Online Appendix for Coercion-Provocation
+Click on the PDF to see the Online Supplementary Appendix